 The AppDynamics Server Visibility module uses the Machine Agent to provide extended hardware metrics.
-Server Visibility includes additional windows in the Controller UI that enable you to quickly see underlying infrastructure issues impacting your application performance.
-This means you can rapidly troubleshoot hardware performance problems that are impacting your applications.
+Server Visibility includes additional windows in the Controller UI that enable you to quickly see underlying infrastructure issues impacting your application performance and rapidly troubleshoot hardware performance problems.

 - Review the Server Visibility Requirements and Supported Environments.

 - Install and configure the Machine Agent on a machine with a supported OS as described in Install the Machine Agent.

 Without having to enable Server Visibility, you can view basic hardware metrics.